MarcinOrlowski/html-clock-plasmoid/README.md

 | Placeholder | Description |
 |-------------|-------------|
 | {flip:XX:YY} 		| Will be replaced by value given as `XX` for every even second and with value specified as `YY` for every odd second.
 This can be used to do some animation or other [tricks](#tips-and-tricks). |

+**NOTE:** Both `XX` and `YY` can be almost any text you want and can be used in any place of your layout, so you can flip **parts** of your CSS style, HTML markup or **even flip other placeholders**, as `{flip}` is always processed separately as first one.

+**LIMITATIONS:** There is one, but bold.
+Use of `:` as part of flipped value is currently not allowed and will cause off effects related to how placeholders are currently parsed.
+This unfortunately this got further implications:
+  * `{flip}` cannot be nested into other `{flip}`
+  * while you can flip other placeholders, you cannot use [formatting modifiers](#formatting-directives).
+  * you cannot flip HTML markup with embedded CSS due to `:` being CSS separator.
+You can flip part of CSS though.

 ---